 Thesis Title: Tear exchange during scleral lens wear and its association with central and peripheral corneal oedema with different lens fitting characteristics

 Asif Iqbal commenced his PhD candidature in the Contact Lens and Visual Optics Laboratory at QUT’s School of Optometry and Vision Science, in October 2022.
-Asif’s Principal Supervisor is Associate Professor and Academic Lead, Stephen Vincent, and his Associate Supervisors are Professor Michael Collins, Dr Damien Fisher and Dr David Alonso-Caneiro.
+Asif’s Principal Supervisor is Professor Stephen Vincent, and his Associate Supervisors are Professor Michael Collins, Dr Damien Fisher and Dr David Alonso-Caneiro.

 Asif’s research project aims to quantify tear exchange during scleral lens wear, with a focus on the occurrence of central and peripheral corneal oedema when scleral lenses with differing lens fitting characteristics are introduced.
 Asif also plans to investigate how varying lens modification options may improve tear exchange and ensue a positive impact on corneal physiology.